JoshuaEll/Inventory-API/README.md

 A small inventory API residing on a free tier AWS server(1 GB of ram 30 GB of storage).
 I also set up a database containing 5 million records.

 # Web Applicatiction
-This is the Web Application version that allows the user to interact with the 5 million record database.
+This is the Web Application version that allows the user to interact with the 5 million record database. <br>
 Link: https://ec2-54-144-131-180.compute-1.amazonaws.com/ <br>

 ![index](img/WebIndex.PNG) <br>